zntb/Advanced-Foundry/README.md

-# Account Abstraction Lesson 20: System Contracts
+# Account Abstraction Lesson 21: Type 113 Lifecycle

-We are rolling along our journey into zkSync account abstraction quite nicely.
+In the previous lesson we talked about the two phases of sending a transaction on zkSync, aka **Type 113 Lifecycle**, validation and execution.
+We specifically honed in on the `ContractDeployer`.
 In this lesson, we are going to:

-- learn the phases of sending an account abstraction transaction
-- become more familiar with system contracts and their importance

-Let's get it!

----

-## Sending Transactions

-There are essentially two phases to send an account abstraction transaction.
+- review the remaining steps in the lifecycle.
+- get a better understanding of the bootloader and it's role
+- touch on how we will make this work in our code (but no actual coding in this lesson)

+Let's go ahead and review this now.

+## Lifecycle of a type 113 (0x71) transaction

 **Phase 1: Validation**